JacquesCarette/Drasil/People/Jason/drasil-analysis/03-06-2026-drasil-makefile.md

         server = mkCheckedCommand $ makeS "mdbook serve --open" makeRule _ = []
   ```
-2. `CodeHarness`: Similarly, worth breaking up.
-It does not expose any configuration options.
-For Python-based projects for example, no `build` step is necessary, but this code will [always build it](https://github.com/JacquesCarette/Drasil/blob/main/code/stable/dblpend/src/python/Makefile).
+2. `CodeHarness`: Similarly, did not expose any configuration options.
+For Python-based projects for example, no `build` step is necessary, but this code always built it.
   ```haskell
   -- | Transforms information in 'CodeHarness' into a list of Makefile rules. instance RuleTransformer CodeHarness where